 Because I was early, I was able to stand on the stairs directly in front of the stage to listen to the speakers.
-At first, I wondered if it was going to be a small crowd, but within an hour, the streets swarmed with people.
 Along with pink-hatted women, there were plenty of men and children armed with protest signs that voiced their concerns and anger toward the state of our democracy.
 People of all races, religions, ethnicities, and ages showed up to march and many Baby Boomers were among them.

 We heard from speakers that encompassed the gamut of the human condition.
 Native Americans who had their land stolen from them and were sold as slaves, right here in Los Angeles, DACA Dreamers, the LGBTQ community, victims of rape culture, Filipino health care workers who care for elderly parents and others, Muslim women who are fighting extreme discrimination, millennials who will be leading our nation someday, politicians, and celebrities.

 The beautiful thing about Los Angeles is its diversity.
 I know it may be hard to comprehend how important these issues are for people who live in communities that are primarily white.
-You don’t see swarms of homeless people, graffiti, gangs, or ICE men coming.
 It’s understandable but we are all human being and need to have compassion for each other.
-Unlike the concept of America First – we are all occupants of the same planet.

 500,000 women, men and kids strong

 By the time the pre-march speakers had finished, the streets were filled with people and signs.
 It took a long time to move an inch down the street to be able to move forward.
 In the morning, the crowd had risen to 200,000 and by the end of the day, there were well over 500,000 people jamming the streets and Grand Park.
 The Los Angeles Women’s March was the largest in the country for 2017 and 2018 probably because we have great weather.
 It was a stunningly beautiful day and I had to reapply my sunscreen.